-If you’re curious about classes for kids in Westchester where they can learn to create and program their own video games, model 3D objects, create digital music, code robots, learn Java, Python, Java, web development and more, visit our website: TheDAE.com.
+If you’re curious about classes for kids in Westchester where they can learn to create and program their own video games, model 3D objects, create digital music, code robots, learn Scratch, Python, Java, and more, visit our website: TheDAE.com.

 Learn more about classes, summer camps and workshops at The Digital Arts Experience.
 Visit us at 303 Central Park Ave. in Scarsdale or give us a call: 914-644-8100.